jennyfisher/jennyfisher.github.io/index.md

 ### Teaching Overview
 I teach earth systems science and introductory programming to undergraduate students.
 For more details, including my teaching philosophy, please see my [teaching portfolio](https://sites.google.com/view/jfisher-teaching-portfolio/home).
 To access the Jupyter notebooks I use for teaching Python, please see my [teaching Github page](https://jennyfisher.github.io/computing-modelling-earthsci/).

+## News

+- Sam Limbrey was awarded a 2019 ACEDD Scholar Award in recognition of his outstanding scholarship in the Bachelor of Science (Honours) - the same week that he submitted his Honours thesis!
+Congratulations, Sam!
+- Sandra Konigseder arrived from Germany to start her PhD.
+Sandra will primarily be working with Tim Barrows on tidewater glaciers, using climate model output.
+A nice opportunity for some interdisciplinary research!
+- Dr Jesse Greenslade has officially completed his PhD.
+Following an APR internship, he is now a contract employee at the Bureau of Meteorology.
+Congratulations, Jesse!
+- Dr Bea Bukosa has officially completed her PhD.
+She is now a postdoc at NIWA in New Zealand.
+Congratulations Bea!
+- Maria Paula Perez-Peña joins us as a joint PhD student, based primarily in the Kable group at UNSW.
+Welcome Maria!
+- I am honoured to have received 3rd place in the Australian competition for the APEC Science Prize for Innovation, Research and Education (ASPIRE Prize) nomination.
+- PhD student Bea Bukosa’s paper on shipborne measurements of carbon gases is now published in ACP.
+- New paper on nitrogen chemistry over the remote Pacific Ocean is now available in JGR-Atmospheres.